 As the bank is a branch operation of UBS AG (incorporated in Switzerland with limited liability), it operates in line with UBS Group principles and policies on risk management which are aligned to local regulations wherever required.
-As the Bank is a recently established banking operation in India, the Risk Management and Control Framework of UBS Group is in the process of being fully embedded/implemented.
 For comprehensive disclosures and details of the UBS Group's Risk Management and Control Framework, please refer to the section 'Risk and Treasury Management' of the UBS Group's annual report section available in the Investor Relations section on the Group website www.UBS.com.